anair-it/disruptor-billing-example/README.md

 Configuring the disruptor
 ----------

-The spring configuration is based on the Consumer Dependency diamond graph that looks like this:
+The billing disruptor spring configuration is based on the Consumer Dependency diamond graph that looks like this:

 	                                       |                                       |                                                    |
 	                                       |                                       |                                                    |